The SCV Awards are back for 2019 and nominaions are now open!

 Ascent of the Year

-Athlete of the Year awards recognise individuals from any discipline for athletic excellence within the past year (2018).
+Athlete of the Year awards recognise individuals from any discipline for athletic excellence.
 But, that’s not all we’re looking for.
 Awardees not only demonstrate commitment to the sport, they also epitomise Sport Climbing Victoria’s values of inclusiveness and good sportsmanship.
 Winners show respect for others, leadership and conduct worthy of an ambassador for the sport.

 - Climber of the Year (Male)